LSE Frequently Asked Questions

 What is a graduate assistantship and how do I apply?

-For graduate assistant openings in other departments, as well as more information on tuition remission, stipend amounts, etc., please visit the Office of Graduate Studies website at http://www.pdx.edu/ogs/graduate-assistantships.
+Some graduate assistant openings are also posted on the Office of Graduate Studies website at www.pdx.edu/ogs/graduate-assistantships.

 Can graduate credits taken at a previous institution transfer into the program?

 Up to 15 graduate credits can transfer as electives towards LSE program requirements, upon Department/Program approval.
 You may also use the ELP Department/LSE Program petition for Course Substitution to request course waiver or substitution related to course previously taken at another institution.

 What are Community Based Learning hours?
 What are my options for Community Based Learning?